 How To Get A Medical Marijuana Card In Ohio [2021 Update]

 Marijuana is legal in Ohio.
 House Bill 523, effective on September 8, 2016, legalized medical marijuana in Ohio.
-Patient identification cards are not being issued by the state of Ohio’s Medical Marijuana Control Program (MMCP) at this time.
-The program is now issuing marijuana cards.
+Patient identification cards are now being issued by the state of Ohio’s Medical Marijuana Control Program (MMCP).
 If you are an Ohio resident and are interested in getting a medical marijuana ID card, this comprehensive handbook will give you all the information that you need.
 A MedCard is required to get legal processed cannabis under Ohio law from a licensed dispensary.
 This complete guide answers all the questions that have come up regarding How To Get Medical a Marijuana Card in Ohio.

 If you have any further questions after reading this, you can contact the MMCP program at: